ModelEarth/feed/membersense/README.md

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications).
 2. Click on "New Application" and give your application a name.
 3. Click the "Bot" tab in the left sidebar.
 Click "Add Bot" if you don't have one yet.
-4. Under the bot's username, click "Copy" to copy your bot token.
+4. Under the bot’s username, click “Copy” to copy your bot token.
 Keep this token secret and secure.
+If the token is not visible, reset it and then copy it.
 5. Scroll down to the "Privileged Gateway Intents" section and enable all the checkboxes ("Presence Intent", "Server Members Intent" and "Message Content Intent").
+6. Click on "Save Changes" before continuing to the next step.

 Note: The OAuth2 URL generation is primarily for inviting the bot to a server.
 If you're adding the bot to your own server or have other means of adding it, you may skip steps 6-9.